-T'P or (TP + T'T) = $$MP \frac{MZ}{RZ}$$
+$$T'P \text{ or } TP + T'T = MP (MZ / RZ)$$

 This posed, if we imagine that RS moves parallel to itself in continually approaching MP, it is visible that the point T' will approach at the same time closer and closer to T and that one could consequently make the line TT' as small as we will like without the above-established proportion ceasing to hold.
-If therefore I leave out this quantity TT' in the equation that I just found, there will result in truth an error in the equation TP = MP (MZ / RZ), to which it will be reduced; but this error can be reduced as much as one would like, by causing RS to approach MP as much as is necessary, which is to say that the relationship of the two parts of this equation will differ from each other as little as one would like in respect to their equality.
+If therefore I leave out this quantity TT' in the equation that I just found, there will result in truth an error in the equation TP = MP (MZ / RZ), to which equation the first will be reduced; but this error can be reduced as much as one would like in causing to approach as much as is necessary,

+RS to MP, which is to say that the relationship of the two parts of this equation will differ as little as one would like in respect to equality.

-Similarly, we have MZ / RZ = (2y + RZ) / (2a - 2x - MZ) (§3) and this equation is perfectly exact whatever be the position of point R, which is to say, whatever be the values of MZ to RZ.
+Similarly, we have MZ / RZ = (2y + RZ) / (2a - 2x - MZ) [From III - JAR] and this equation is perfectly exact whatever be the position of point R, which is to say, whatever be the values of MZ to RZ.
 But the more RS approaches MP, the more the lines MZ and RZ will be small; and therefore if one leaves them out in the second part of that equation, the error which will result in the equation MZ / RZ = y / (a - x), to which it will then be reduced, can, as the first, be made a small as one would judge it for our concerns.

-This being so, without having regard to the errors which I will always be master to reduce as much as I like, I treat the two equations that I just found, as if they were both perfectly exact; substituting therefore in the one the value of MZ/RZ derived from the other, I have as a result $TP = y^2 / (a - x)$, as above.
+This being so, without having regard to the errors which I will always be master to reduce as much as I like, I treat the two equations

+TP = MP (MZ / RZ) and MZ/RZ = y/(a - x), that I just found as if they were both perfectly exact; substituting therefore in the one the value of MZ/RZ derived from the other, I have as a result TP = $y^2 / (a - x)$, as above.